 The fact that dogs are domesticated predators, have a complex psychology, a pronounced social behavior and are not just «sweet animals that only have to learn sit! and come!» is often forgotten.
 You only have to watch dogs when the hunting instinct kicks in, or how a couple of dogs attack a strange fellow dog to convince yourself of it.

 Here is an example of a 2 cm deep dog bite from a Spaniel cross, where things had gone incredibly wrong.
 On the one hand, with the organisation that imported the dog to Switzerland and its veterinarian, who did not recognize the seriousness of the aggression, but recommended «lots of love and time».
 On the other hand, with the dog trainer, who unfortunately did not realise that this was a very aggressive and unpredictable dog.
 The dog bit almost without warning if it did not suit him.
 The dog trainer had recommended to «throw food on the ground, because the food distracts him and gets his attention».
 It was also the way the dog trainer greeted the growling dog when the owners came to the private lessons.

 The dog grew up in a «challenging» environment abroad and had learned that aggression was the only way to get food and survive.
 He had also bitten the new owners several times before and after they came to me.
 The dog challenged his owner during the training, ripped off the muzzle, bit both the owner and me within a second.

-However, just because many dogs are «obedient» and can be distracted with goodies,
+Just because many dogs are «obedient» and can be distracted with goodies, are they really happy?